 The word arthritis comes from two Greek words meaning joint inflammation.
-Arthros refers to joints, or the articulations between skeletal bones.
-Itis refers to inflammation.
+“Arthros” refers to joints, the articulations between skeletal bones.
+“Itis” refers to inflammation.

-For a moment, let us think of arthritis as a “process” rather than a “disease”.
-By process, I mean that it can go either way – it can improve or get worse.
+For a moment, let us think of it as a process rather than a disease.
+A process can get better or it can get worse.
 To an extent, this will be determined by the course of action we take.

-Generally speaking, the best bet we have to prevent and/or reverse this process of arthritis is through healthy lifestyle.
-This includes proper diet, exercise, and some form of stress management such as meditation.
-Stress is probably the number one cause of arthritis because of its effect on contraction of joints due to tension.
+Generally speaking, the best bet we have to reverse and prevent the arthritic process is through adopting a healthy lifestyle.
+This includes a positive mental outlook, a healthy non inflammatory diet, regular intelligent exercise, and some form of stress management, such as meditation.

 Regular practice of tai chi calms the mind and so has a positive effect on reversing the buildup of physical and emotional tension.
 When the physical body relaxes, the tension in the joints lets go, and normal joint space is restored.

-One more point we need to consider is the affect of gravity on the articular system.
+Another point we need to consider is the affect of gravity on the joints.
 In the practice of tai chi, because there is no pounding of weight bearing joints, the potential for deterioration of these joints is eliminated.
-This pounding surely affects weight bearing joints in a negative manner, causing a reduction in the height of intervertebral spinal discs and also the bursae within joint capsules, especially in the weight bearing joints (hips, knees, ankles).
-The pounding reduces the amount of synovial fluid within the joint, and once again leading to friction between bones (irritation = inflammation = arthritis.
+This pounding surely affects weight bearing joints in a negative manner.
+This causes a reduction in the height of intervertebral spinal discs and also the bursae within joint capsules, especially in the weight bearing joints (hips, knees, ankles).
+The pounding reduces the amount of synovial fluid within the joint, and once again leading to friction between bones, causing inflammation.

-And lastly, let us consider the effect that the Yi, or intention, has on our joints.
-During our tai chi practice, the mind is fully engaged.
-There is a continuous opening and closing (Kai He) of the entire body that is interwoven in tai chi movements, a kind of “pulsing” action that also increases the synovial fluid within the joint capsule (and spinal discs).
+And lastly, let us consider the effect that the intention has on our joints.
+During your practice, the mind is fully engaged.
+There is a continuous opening and closing (Kai He) of the entire body that is interwoven in movements, a kind of “pulsing” action that restores the synovial fluid within the joint capsule (and spinal discs).
 This pulsing is something unique to tai chi and other internal arts and qigong.

-Tai chi is good for everyone at every age.
-Lets change the image of tai chi once and for all!
+- Tai chi is good for everyone at every age!